Philipp Haller and Stephen Tu

 post-processing.

-method allows receiving messages within a
+The added reactWithin method allows receiving messages within a

 given period of time.
-Compared to react
+Compared to react it takes an additional

-which indicates the time period in milliseconds
+parameter msec which indicates the time period in milliseconds

-until the special TIMEOUT
+until the special TIMEOUT pattern matches (TIMEOUT is a case

-object in package scala.actors
+object in package scala.actors).
+Example:

 reactWithin(2000) { case Answer(text) => // process text case TIMEOUT => println("no answer within 2 seconds") }

-method also allows non-blocking access to the
+The reactWithin method also allows non-blocking access to the

 mailbox.
 When specifying a time period of 0 milliseconds, the